Star Wars: Episode III – Revenge of the Sith: The Bad Batch

 Several scenes from Revenge of the Sith were recreated in the first episode Aftermath.
 This episode also takes place concurrently with the film and the following episodes deal with the aftermath of Order 66 and the Clone Wars.

 Obi-Wan Kenobi

 The 2022 miniseries takes place ten years after Revenge of the Sith (and approximately nine years before A New Hope), and features flashbacks taking place prior and during the events of the film, with some of the latter via archive footage.
 McGregor, Christensen, Earl Jones, Edgerton, Piesse, Smits, McDiarmid, and Daniels reprise their roles from the film.

+Backstroke of the West

+In 2010, a fandub of Revenge of the Sith was released titled Star War[sic] the Third Gathers: Backstroke of the West.
+The script used in the fandub originated from the English subtitles of a Mandarin Chinese bootleg DVD of the film that had been purchased by an American in Shanghai.
+The subtitles, almost entirely filled with errors and mistranslations, stemmed from a bootlegger first having listened to the film in English, writing down what they believed to have heard and occasionally making things up, which was then converted into Mandarin and back into English via inaccurate machine translation, resulting in nonsensical Chinglish.

+The dub became an Internet meme and a viral video and received praise from multiple news outlets.
+Patrick Shanley from The Hollywood Reporter described it as "a fan-made masterpiece", while Julia Alexander from Polygon called the dub "hilarious".
+Derrick Rossignol from Nerdist went so far as to say that the fandub was "way better" than the original film.